Digital-Peak/DPF/docs/Content/BasicElements.md

 ###### Example
 ```
-// The following code snippet creates a Text Block.
+// The following code snippet creates a text block.
 $t = new TextBlock('mytextblock');
 ```